gauravcodepro/gauravcodepro/README.md

 If you are interested in reading some ethics [You can read the ethics here](https://github.com/sablokgaurav/code_ethics/blob/main/ethics.md)

 * 🌍  I'm based in Germany at [Universtat Potsdam(UP)](https://www.uni-potsdam.de/de/) :de:
-* :email:  You can contact me at [gaurav.sablok@uni-potsdam.de](mailto:gaurav.sablok@uni-potsdam.de) or [sablokg@gmail.com](mailto:sablokg@gmail.com)
+* 📫  You can contact me at [gaurav.sablok@uni-potsdam.de](mailto:gaurav.sablok@uni-potsdam.de) or [sablokg@gmail.com](mailto:sablokg@gmail.com)
-* :thumbsup: “Progress thrives on the exchange of knowledge.”
+* ▶️ “Progress thrives on the exchange of knowledge.”
 (Albert Einstein)
-* :thumbsup:  I code across Python, R, Shell, NuShell, PowerShell, Hashicorp, Ruby, Awk, Shiny, Streamlit, Ruby on Rail, Django.
+* ▶️  I code across Python, R, Shell, NuShell, PowerShell, Hashicorp, Ruby, Awk, Shiny, Streamlit, Ruby on Rail, Django.
-* :thumbsup: Static documentation generation using the Markdown, ReadTheDocs and Sphinx
+* ▶️ Static documentation generation using the Markdown, ReadTheDocs and Sphinx
-* :thumbsup: Templating engine jinja and jinja2, jq and yq.
+* ▶️ Templating engine jinja and jinja2, jq and yq.
-* :thumbsup:  I'm learning Julia, API Development for graphs and i dont code in C anymore and sometimes still do.
+* ▶️  I'm learning Julia, API Development for graphs and i dont code in C anymore and sometimes still do.
 * 🤝  I'm open to collaborating on Bioinformatics, Deep Learning, Large Language Models, Generative AI, and DevOPs

 Gaurav Sablok \